 [Section 36 inserted by No. 41 of 1951 s.
 6; amended by No. 14 of 1996 s.
 4.]

-37. Installation etc. of fire hydrants
+37. Fire hydrants, installation etc. of

 (1) In this section, unless the context requires otherwise —

 Authority means the Fire and Emergency Services Authority of Western Australia established by section 4 of the Fire and Emergency Services Authority of Western Australia Act 1998;